Tariq-Anwar/Exploratory-Data-Analysis-on-FIFA-2019/README.md

 # Exploratory-Data-Analysis-on-FIFA-2019
-In this analysis we going to work following title
+In this analysis we going to work on following title
 1. We try to find out which countries have the most number of players in the game
 2. club with more no of players
 3. Effect of Age on player's wage